akashlevy/NI-RRAM-Test-Setup/README.md

-Chip 1: Breakout Board Chip, status: unsure if working Chip 2: Prototyping Chip, status: some cells over-SET, working otherwise, nothing formed past 2512 as far as known Chip 3: FORMed, status: some cells failed to FORM, working otherwise
+Chip 1: Breakout Board Chip, status: unsure if working Chip 2: Prototyping Chip, status: some cells over-SET, working otherwise, nothing formed past 2512 as far as known Chip 3: FORMed, programmed with first set of inputs Chip 8: FORMed, programmed with a simple 010101... vector